I still remember the first time I was aware of a construction project.

 She excelled in her role at Oakridge Laboratory in Tennessee.
 Despite many successes in her life, she forever resented not having the opportunity to attend college and launch a professional career.

 I met my wife, Marion, my first year in college at Oregon State.
 We lived in the same dormitory complex, so we ate in the same dining hall.
-We attended the same pre-calculus and calculus courses our freshman year, and continued to bumping into each other over the next four years.
+We attended the same pre-calculus and calculus courses our freshman year, and continued bumping into each other over the next four years.
 We started dating our last year in college.
-Marion was graduated with a pharmacy degree; I with an engineering degree.
+Marion earned a pharmacy degree; I earned an engineering degree.

 Marion is woman of the West: smart and intelligent, fiercely independent, able to work side by side with me.
 She has helped me pour concrete, deliver equipment, and inspect jobsites.

-Audrey is now a Physician Assistant in emergency general surgery.
+Audrey??is now a Physician Assistant in emergency general surgery.
 Jim has joined me in my construction business.
 Our second daughter, Grace, is a Physical Therapist.
 Our youngest daughter, Margaret, is in college.
-In the past year, I had a heated discussion with one of my daughters.
-I still remember her words: “You taught us that we could do whatever a man could do.”
-I stopped, agreed with her, and then supported her in an endeavor fraught with challenges.